 What are migraines?
 They are not just painful headaches – they are a host of multiple symptoms that are disabling and can last for days, weeks or months.

-They are a life long condition and I would add: unpredictable, intense, and life altering.
+They are a lifelong condition and I would add: unpredictable, intense, and life altering.
+The answer is... all of the above.
+Did you get it right?

 An astounding number once added up.
 And it is global.
 No one culture escapes this condition.
 There is no known cure in the history of migraine.
-The theories have changes over the years, there has been great debate over what are migraines?
-So, here is what I can gather:
+The theories have changed over the years, there has been great debate over what are migraines?
+So, here's what I can gather:

 It was first believed that a dilation of blood vessels within the head caused the migraine attack.

-The Greeks used to drill holes in our skulls to relieve pressure, thank goodness we are past that barbaric form of finding relief.
+The Greeks used to drill holes in people's skulls to relieve pressure, thank goodness we are past that barbaric form of finding relief.

 With my attacks I need to act fast.
 Taking my abortive medication, grabbing an ice pack and going to bed is my best pain management plan right now.
 I also use a variety of relaxation CD's and guided meditations to help me drift off to sleep or to just rest.